IbrahimAbedghane/Final-BattleShips/README.md

 - Turn-Based Gameplay: Alternate turns between you and the computer.
 - Real-Time Updates: Grids are updated and displayed after each turn.
 - Input Validation: Robust checks for user inputs to ensure valid gameplay.

+## Prerequisites

+- Make sure you have the latest Python installed on your system in order to run the game.